 Nikon ES-2 Film Digitizing Adapter Set Review

-Getting your film shots to be perfectly flat and getting your camera to be perfectly level with the frame while using a macro lens sounds easy, but it is incredibly difficult, and I was never happy with the results that I could produce.
-I could never get the camera sensor to be perfectly parallel and if the film was curved, it was extremely difficult to get a good shot.
-So I gave up on the idea of using a DSLR to digitize my film negatives.
+Getting your film shots to be perfectly flat and your camera perfectly level with the frame while using a macro lens sounds easy, but it is incredibly difficult, and I was never happy with the results I could produce.
+I could never get the camera sensor to be perfectly parallel, and if the film was curved, it was extremely difficult to get a good shot.
+So, I gave up on the idea of using a DSLR to digitize my film negatives.

-Overall I would say that the Nikon ES-2 Film digitizing kit is fairly well made.
+Overall, I would say that the Nikon ES-2 film digitizing kit is fairly well made.
 It is constructed almost completely out of plastic, but it feels solid and strong.
-The real question though is how well does a DSLR capture a film negative.
-I have tried this before and I was extremely unhappy with the results but that was mostly due to the difficulty in getting the camera sensor perfect level with the negative and getting the film negative to be perfectly flat.
-The way that the Nikon ES-2 is constructed eliminates these two concerns so the shots should be much better now.
+The real question, though, is how well does a DSLR capture a film negative?
+I have tried this before, and I was extremely unhappy with the results, but that was mostly due to the difficulty in getting the camera sensor perfectly level with the negative and getting the film negative to be perfectly flat.
+The way that the Nikon ES-2 is constructed eliminates these two concerns, so the shots should be much better now.
 I have taken three film negatives and scanned them with my two scanners and used the Nikon ES-2 to capture the three frames.
-I converted the three raw files into a positive using Photoshop, which is really easy to do and adjusted the contrast a little to match the scans.
+I converted the three RAW files into positives using Photoshop, which is really easy to do, and adjusted the contrast a little to match the scans.
 Converting a negative film shot into a positive is really easy to do in Photoshop.
-I will post the method I used with some screenshots below. if you are using a Nikon D780 or D850, then they can convert the negatives for you automatically but your results will be saved into a JPEG file.
+I will post the method I used with some screenshots below.
+If you are using a Nikon D780 or D850, then they can convert the negatives for you automatically, but your results will be saved as JPEG files.

 The side-by-side comparison of the 100 % crops shows the true story.
 Plustek produces the best results.
 The Nikon ES-2 adapter comes in second and the Canon CanoScan 9000F Mark II produces the worst scans.
 I saw the same results across all three negatives that I tested.

-I seldom shoot color film and I have no positive film slides to use for a test, but you could easily convert color negatives the same way as black-white film shots.
-The process to convert color negatives is exactly the same but now you are dealing with color and white balance, so it gets much more difficult.
-I had a hell of a time trying to get the single color shot to match the scan negative and I eventually gave up on the process.
-The one benefit that you get with scanning colour film on a scanner is that the scanner can use dust and scratch removal and it works really well.
-If you are shooting with the Nikon ES-2 adapter, then you need to make sure that you clean the negative well before shooting and you will have to remove any trouble areas in Photoshop yourself.
-The one benefit that you can get from using the Nikon ES-2 adaptor would be exposure stacking and creating an HDR file.
+I seldom shoot color film, and I have no positive film slides to use for a test, but you could easily convert color negatives the same way as black-and-white film shots.
+The process to convert color negatives is the same, but now you are dealing with color and white balance, so it gets much more difficult.
+I had a hard time trying to get the single color shot to match the scanned negative, and I eventually gave up on the process.
+The one benefit that you get with scanning color film on a scanner is that the scanner can use dust and scratch removal, and it works really well.
+If you are shooting with the Nikon ES-2 adapter, then you need to make sure that you clean the negative well before shooting, and you will have to remove any trouble areas in Photoshop yourself.
+The one benefit that you can get from using the Nikon ES-2 adapter would be exposure stacking and creating an HDR file.

-Overall, I would say that this is a great little device released but Nikon.
+Overall, I would say that this is a great little device released by Nikon.
 It is a pity that Nikon does not make a 120mm film adapter, but I have found a few Chinese companies that make one, so I am tempted to buy one in the future and test it out.
-If that could produce better results than the Canon CanoScan 9000, then I will be very happy.
-I shoot more medium format than 35mm these days and I am not happy with the scan results from the Canon.
-Overall I would say that if you want to get good scans of your negatives and you don’t have a scanner, then this system should be very tempting to you.
+If that could produce better results than the Canon CanoScan 9000F, then I will be very happy.
+I shoot more medium format than 35mm these days, and I am not happy with the scan results from the Canon.
+Overall, I would say that if you want to get good scans of your negatives and you don’t have a scanner, then this system should be very tempting to you.

 Shaun.